China’s alleged abuses in Xinjiang

-BEIJING: China's alleged persecution of its Muslim minorities will surge back up the global agenda when the United Nations' human rights chief visits its troubled Xinjiang region next week.
+BEIJING: China's alleged persecution of its Muslim minorities has surged back up the global agenda as the United Nations' human rights chief prepares to visit its troubled Xinjiang region this week.

-The May 23 to 28 visit by Michelle Bachelet comes as rights groups pile pressure on her office to release a long-postponed report on the situation in Xinjiang.
+The trip by Michelle Bachelet comes as rights groups pile pressure on her office to release a long-postponed report on the situation in Xinjiang.

+She is expected to visit Urumqi and Kashgar, two cities in Xinjiang, on Tuesday and Wednesday.

 Beijing says its prolonged crackdown in the far-western province has stamped out terrorism and reset the economy of one of its poorest regions.